ruby-hyperloop/ruby-hyperloop.io/source/docs/components/dsl-overview.html.md

 ---
 ## Components DSL Overview

-Hyperloop **Components** are implemented in the **HyperReact Gem**.
+Hyperloop **Components** are implemented in the **HyperComponent Gem**.

-The HyperReact DSL (Domain Specific Language) is a set of class and instance methods that are used to describe your React components.
+Hyperloop Component DSL (Domain Specific Language) is a set of class and instance methods that are used to describe your React components.

 - [Hyperloop::Component](#hyperloop-component)
 - [Macros (Class Methods)](#macros-class-methods)